 If we actively cultivate – even plan for – experiences of boredom, we bring subconscious creativity into our life more often.
 Not easy to do with the world the way it is.
 “You have to resist the lure of busyness, make time for rest, take it seriously, and protect it from a world that is intent on stealing it.”
 (Rest, p.10).
 This often requires that we adopt a different approach when negotiating our responsibilities.
 Sometimes it’s a huge challenge to do this.

-Here are two ways in which you can access your subconscious creativity during the next ten weeks.
-You might already have other tried and trusted ways in which you access the Default Mode Network.
-In which case, you could either try to the two below as experiments OR simply do more of what you know works for you.
+Here are three ways in which you can access your subconscious creativity during the next ten weeks.
+You could either try the first two below as experiments OR if you already have tried and trusted ways in which you access the Default Mode Network, simply do OPTION (3): more of what you know works for you.

 OPTION (1) “Solvitur ambulando”